Azuneer/Azuneer/README.md

 # Hello and welcome to my Github profile !
 On this Github page, you'll get to see all my projects.
-I'm currently working on my website, moodular.
+I'm currently working on my website, moodal.
 There also are all my python stuff, because of school i'm coding in python sometimes.

 Quick list of TODOS projects :

-* Finish moodular. website
+* Finish moodal. website
 * Self host it
 * Upgrade my python skills